driter7958/Peli_sci-fi_workshop/README.md

 # Welcome to Peli's SciFi Workshop

 Welcome to the home of innovation, creativity, and collaboration\!
 Whether you're a seasoned expert or a beginner, we’re thrilled to have you here.
 This workshop is designed to be a space where ideas come to life, and every project, no matter how big or small, gets the attention it deserves.
-Together, we can build something great.  drewre
+Together, we can build something great.
 ## Inspired by Peli Motto: Resourceful, Gritty, and Ready to Build

 At the heart of our workshop is a spirit inspired by *The Mandalorian’s* Peli Motto – a character who embodies resourcefulness, grit, and a deep love for building and fixing things.
 [Wookieepedia](https://starwars.fandom.com/wiki/Peli_Motto) Like Peli, we believe in: